MrShininnnnn/NLP/Semantic_Parsing/README.md

 # Sequence Learning for Semantic Parsing
 The project is for the semantic parsing task.
-The model aims to parse a natural language sentence to a semantic representation
+The model aims to parse a natural language sentence to a semantic representation.
 ## Getting Started
 The following instructions will ensure a copy of the project can run well on any local machine for development and testing purposes.
 ### Prerequisites